learn-co-curriculum/python-p3-dictionaries/README.md

 `dict.items()` is an important tool in writing elegant loops and list comprehensions.

-There are many more `dict` methods, but these two are the most common that you will see in your software career.
+There are many more `dict` methods, but these are the most common that you will see in your software career.
 A full list of `dict` methods can be found in the [Python `dict` documentation][dict docs].